 Pronouncement Nature of change IASB effective date Amendments to IAS 1 Presentation of Financial Statements - 'Presentation of Items of Other Comprehensive Income' Requires entities to group items presented in other comprehensive income on the basis of whether they are potentially reclassified to profit or loss subsequently.
 Annual periods beginning on or after 1 July 2012.
-Amendments to IFRS 7 Financial Instruments: Disclosures - 'Disclosures- Offsetting Financial Assets and Financial Liabilities' periods beginning on or after 1 January 2013.
-IFRS 10 Consolidated Financial Statements 1 Supersedes IAS 27 Consolidated and Separate Financial Statements and SIC-12 Consolidation - Special Purpose Entities and establishes principles for the preparation of consolidated financial statements when an entity controls one or more entities.
+Amendments to IFRS 7 Financial Instruments: Disclosures - 'Disclosures- Offsetting Financial Assets and Financial Liabilities' Requires an entity to disclose information to enable users of its financial statements to evaluate the effect or potential effect of netting arrangements on the entity's balance sheet.
+Annual and interim periods beginning on or after 1 January 2013.
+IFRS 10 Consolidated Financial Statements Supersedes IAS 27 Consolidated and Separate Financial Statements and SIC-12 Consolidation - Special Purpose Entities and establishes principles for the preparation of consolidated financial statements when an entity controls one or more entities.
 Annual periods beginning on or after 1 January 2013.
-IFRS 12 Disclosure of Interests in Other Entities 1 Requires an entity to disclose information that enables users of financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows.
+IFRS 12 Disclosure of Interests in Other Entities Requires an entity to disclose information that enables users of financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows.
 Annual periods beginning on or after 1 January 2013.
-IFRS 13 Fair Value Measurement 1 The standard defines fair value, sets out a framework for measuring fair value and requires disclosures about fair value measurements.
+IFRS 13 Fair Value Measurement The standard defines fair value, sets out a framework for measuring fair value and requires disclosures about fair value measurements.
 It applies to IFRSs that require or permit fair value measurements or disclosures about fair value measurements.
 Annual and interim periods beginning on or after 1 January 2013.
 IAS 19 Employee Benefits Prescribes the accounting and disclosure by employers for employee benefits.
 Actuarial gains and losses (remeasurements) in respect of defined benefit pension schemes can no longer be deferred using the corridor approach and must be recognised immediately in other comprehensive income.
-At 31 December 2011, unrecognised actuarial losses for Lloyds Banking Group were approximately £550 million.
-The income statement charge for 2011 would have been approximately £50 million lower under the revised standard.
+At 31 December 2011, unrecognised actuarial losses were approximately £550 million.
+The income statement charge for 2011 would have been approximately £200 million higher under the revised standard.
 Annual periods beginning on or after 1 January 2013.
 Amendments to IAS 32 Financial Instruments: Presentation - 'Offsetting Financial Assets and Financial Liabilities' 1 Inserts application guidance to address inconsistencies identified in applying the offsetting criteria used in the standard.
-Some gross settlement systems may qualify for offsetting where they exhibit certain characteristics akin to net settlement.
-Annual periods beginning on or after 1 January 2014.
-IFRS 9 Financial Instruments ^{1,2} Replaces those parts of IAS 39 Financial Instruments: Recognition and Measurement relating to the classification, measurement and derecognition of financial assets and liabilities.
-IFRS 9 requires financial assets to be classified into two measurement categories, fair value and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments and eliminates the available-for-sale financial asset and held-to-maturity investment categories in IAS 39.
+Some gross settlement systems may qualify for offsetting Annual periods beginning on or after 1 January 2014.
+IFRS 9 Financial Instruments Replaces those parts of IAS 39 Financial Instruments: Recognition and Measurement relating to the classification, measurement and derecognition of financial assets and liabilities.
+IFRS9 requires financial assets to be classified into two measurement categories, fair value and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instruments and eliminates the available-for-sale financial asset and held-to-maturity investment categories in IAS 39.
 The requirements for financial liabilities and derecognition are broadly unchanged from IAS 39.
 Annual periods beginning on or after 1 January 2015.

-1 As at 25 July 2012, these pronouncements were awaiting EU endorsement.
+&lt;sup>1 As at 25 July 2012, these pronouncements were awaiting EU endorsement.

-2 IFRS 9 is the initial stage of the project to replace IAS 39.
+&lt;sup>2 IFRS 9 is the initial stage of the project to replace IAS 39.
 Future stages are expected to result in amendments to IFRS 9 to deal with changes to the impairment of financial assets measured at amortised cost and hedge accounting, as well as a reconsideration of classification and measurement.
 Until all stages of the replacement project are complete, it is not possible to determine the overall impact on the financial statements of the replacement of IAS 39.